-An element of the Group's strategy is to scale up its private banking businesses in emerging market countries.
+An element of the Group's strategy is to increase its private banking businesses in emerging market countries.
 The Issuer's implementation of that strategy will necessarily increase its existing exposure to economic instability in those countries.
 The Issuer monitors these risks, seeks diversity in the sectors in which it invests and emphasises client-driven business.
 The Issuer's efforts at limiting emerging market risk, however, may not always succeed.
 Various emerging market countries have experienced and may continue to experience severe economic, financial and political disruptions or slower economic growth than in prior years.
 The possible effects of any such disruptions, such as sanctions imposed on certain individuals and companies, may cause an adverse impact on the Issuer's businesses and increased volatility in financial markets generally.
-For further information on country risk management, refer to "Country Risk" in "Note 44 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on country risk management, refer to "Country Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).

-(v) Operational risk
+(v) Non-Financial Risk

-Operational risk is the risk of financial loss arising from inadequate or failed internal processes, people or systems, or from external events.
-For further information on operational risk management, refer to "Operational Risk" in "Note 44 - Financial Risk Management -

-Risks Detail - Operational and Compliance Risk" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+Non-financial risk is the risk of a loss resulting from inadequate or failed internal processes, people and systems or from external events.
+For further information, refer to "vii) Non-financial risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).